 The company assists asset owners with compliance and in-service NDT, helping to monitor and assess the condition of aging infrastructure.
 Their inspection services for tanks and pressure equipment are complemented by NDT to give them additional information on the condition of their assets.

-One piece of NDT equipment they rely on is the Olympus 38DL PLUS™ (38DLP™) ultrasonic thickness gauge, which they use across all the industry sectors for in-service applications.
+One piece of NDT equipment they rely on is our 38DL PLUS™ (38DLP™) ultrasonic thickness gauge, which they use across all the industry sectors for in-service applications.
 We chatted with Neil Young, General Manager of ARI, to learn how the thickness gauge helps with their process and what they like about the instrument.
 One key aspect that stands out to them is its ease of use.

 “The 38DLP is one of the most user-friendly and intuitive products on the market,” stated Neil.